 Applicants interested in being considered for Financial Aid should complete the Free Application for Financial Student Aid (FAFSA) as soon as possible.
 UC San Diego's School Code is 001317.

 Learn more about the unique benefits of our Joint Ed.D.
-Program in Educational Leadership by attending an upcoming admissions event this spring.
-This is a great opportunity to learn more about our program, meet with current faculty and alums and receive tips on putting together your application.May 1st, 2018 at CSU San Marcos from 5:00-7:00 pm
+Program in Educational Leadership by attending our upcoming admissions event this spring.
+This is a great opportunity to learn more about our program, meet with current faculty and alums and receive tips on putting together your application.May 23rd, 2018 at UC San Diego from 5:30-7:00 pm

 Application Deadline: August 1, 2018